-In (Appendix XVI: CPA vessel and equipment) the Management Plan provides a detailed listing on the resources received by Carmabi as recipient by Curacao Port Authority.
+In Appendix XVI: CPA Vessel and Equipment, the Management Plan details the resources received by Carmabi as a recipient from the Curaçao Port Authority.
 Ahead of the date of this Management Plan, Carmabi has received equipment donations from the CPA in the form of use of an equipped Surveillance boat, twelve buoys and related supplies.
-With the financial contribution of CPA, we are able to buy a 4WD vehicle and 22 moorings buoys for the necessary work that need to be done in the marine park.
-Diving and underwater salvage equipment will also be needed for the placing and maintenance of the mooring buoys.
+With the financial contribution of CPA, we are able to buy a 4WD vehicle and moorings buoys for the necessary work that need to be done in the marine park.
+Diving and underwater salvage equipment are also included for the placing and maintenance of the mooring buoys.